 The Cavaliers dropped out of The Associated Press and ESPN/USAToday polls released January 3.
-UVa was fourth and fifth among teams receiving votes in the AP and ESPN/USAToday polls, respectively, that week.
+UVa is fourth and fifth among teams receiving votes in the AP and ESPN/USAToday polls, respectively.

 Here is a look at UVa's ranking in the AP and ESPN/USAToday polls.